|b. abt. 1615 in England||b. Abt. 1615 in England|

 Elizabeth outlived him by forty years and saw the marriages of most of her children.
 In 1670, she conveyed a half acre of land to her daughter, Susannah, and her newly married husband, Francis Grant, our direct ancestors.
 In 1685 Elizabeth married Stephen Griggs, a seaman who had settled in Marblehead in 1664 at the age of 25.
 I could not find exactly when they married, but in 1685, Moses Maverick filed a suit against them both for reasons unspecified in the record.
 Elizabeth's son-in-law, Francis Grant, administered the estates of both Elizabeth and Stephen Griggs in June 1712.
 Their dates of death are unknown.

-Proof of relationship is lies with the vital records, genealogical artivess and the probate administration of Thomas Grant.
+Proof of relationship is lies with the vital records, genealogical articles, and probate administrations.

 The goal of this project is to trace every line of ancestry to the arrival of its first immigrant to America.
 The basic information of each couple is considered complete when we know the dates of birth, marriage, and death for both spouses. their parents' names (or whether they were the immigrant), and the child or children in our ancestry line.